dask/dask/docs/source/faq.rst

 In these cases some level of explicit indirection may be required.
 For this, we recommend the `Dask Gateway project <https://gateway.dask.org>`_, which uses IT-level permissions to properly route authenticated users into secure resources.

+You may also want to consider a managed cluster solution (see :ref:`managed-cluster-solutions`).

 How do I manage software environments?